WhenShesThai/wstbuild/src/content/blog/second-post.md

 ---
-title: "Something Interesting Might Happen Here"
+title: "The Vault"
-description: "Lorem ipsum dolor sit amet"
+description: "The Vault"
-pubDate: "Jul 15 2022"
+pubDate: "May 21 2025"
 heroImage: "/blog-placeholder-4.jpg"
 ---